visual-framework/vf-core/components/vf-flag/README.md

 ## About

-The `vf-flag` layout componnt is for when you need an image, icon, or other media and text next to each other.
+The `vf-flag` layout component is for when you need an image, icon, or other media and text next to each other.

 ## Usage